openshift/enhancements/enhancements/network/enable-flows-collection.md

 It describes the user stories to switch on/off the flows both from the command-line interface and the web console, and depicts the implementation details required in the existing OVN-Kubernetes component, as well as the new components that should be created.
-We consider IPFix as the unique protocol to be supported by now.
+We consider IPFix as the unique protocol to be supported by now, but we might also consider using other protocols like Netflow.

 ## Motivation